CS2103AUG2016-W11-C4/main/docs/UserGuide.md

 ### Moving to Another Computer
 If you want to move your task lists to a new computer, backup the contents of your current TaSc folder.
-Install land run `TaSc.jar` on the other computer, and a new daa file will be created.
+Install and run `TaSc.jar` on the other computer, and a new data file will be created.
 Overwrite the new data file with the backup you made.

 <br>